Scientists begin to unravel the mysteries of the coronavirus and brains

 Hunting for the coronavirus in the brain

-Most coronavirus infections begin with the inhalation of pathogens breathed in while suspended inside tiny droplets of body fluid someone else expelled.
+Most coronavirus infections begin with pathogens breathed in while suspended inside tiny droplets of body fluid someone else expelled.
 These infectious parcels can be smaller than the nostrils they pass through by a factor of thousands — picture, for a similar sense of scale, being sucked into a mile-high maw of a tunnel.

 Once inside, the virus begins to hijack cells lining the respiratory system.
 It exploits a human protein called an ACE2 receptor.